-In the last years, NGOs and social workers reported extreme difficulties for beneficiaries of international protection moving out of reception centres and integrating into local communities.577 Accommodation free of charge is provided to a very limited extent exclusively by civil society and church-based organisations.
+In the last years, NGOs and social workers reported extreme difficulties for beneficiaries of international protection moving out of reception centres and integrating into local communities.620 Accommodation free of charge is provided to a very limited extent exclusively by civil society and church-based organisations.
 Moreover, the contacted organisations' activity is limited to the capital of Hungary.
-The situation was aggravated by the fact that the Ministry of Interior withdrew all the calls for tenders funded by AMIF in the beginning of 2018.578 This means that by 30 June 2018 all those programmes whose integration support activity relied on this funding had ceased.
+The situation was aggravated by the fact that the Ministry of Interior withdrew all the calls for tenders funded by AMIF in the beginning of 2018.621 This means that by 30 June 2018 all programmes whose integration support activity relied on this funding ceased.
 In the absence of housing services provided by the state/local government, only homeless shelters - e.g. Temporary Homeless Shelter of the Baptist Integration Centre - and a few NGOs and church-based organisations' housing programmes remained available for beneficiaries of international protection.
-However, as the numbers and the general capacities of the provided help shown below, the civil society and church-based organisations cannot meet all the needs of people with international protection.
-HHC is aware of a case from 2020 when a German lawyer contacted several organisations (also the ones listed below) to know if there was available accommodation for a family with international protection in case of their return.
+However, as the numbers and the general capacities of the provided help shown below, civil society and church-based organisations cannot meet all the needs of people with international protection.
+The HHC is aware of a case from 2020 when a German lawyer contacted several organisations (also the ones listed below) to know if there was available accommodation for a family with international protection in case of their return.
 The contacted organisations could provide no solution for the family which clearly shows the limits of the housing capacities.
-As per Menedék Association, there are a few local governments open to address housing problems concerning beneficiaries of international protection.
-Nevertheless, in the absence of sufficient resources and support, such initiatives have not been realized so far.
+As per the Menedék Association, there are a few local governments open to address housing problems concerning beneficiaries of international protection.
+Nevertheless, in the absence of sufficient resources and support, such initiatives have not been realised so far.
+Menedék Association reiterated that in 2022 beneficiaries of international protection could still not rely on any state support regarding more permanent housing.
+The Association points out that it is not realistic to find housing solutions within 30 days after receiving the international protection status.622

 The Evangelical Lutheran Church in Hungary arranged short-term crisis placement for 30 persons with international protection (together with the family members, a total of 66 people benefitted from the services, one third less than one year ago) in Budapest in 2021.
 Out of the 66 people, there were also one asylum seeker and one person with tolerated status.
 Accommodation was provided in a hostel, in the community house of the Church, and in a workers' hostel.
 According to the Church, since September 2021, they could not support further people in need due to the lack of resources.
 Already in 2020, they were occasionally forced to reject applicants due to limited resources.
+No report has been received from Evangelical Lutheran Church regarding 2022.

-The Jesuit Refugee Service provided three flats for families and single persons, as well as a total of four places to students in two dormitories belonging to the Jesuit Order in Budapest last year.
+The Jesuit Refugee Service provided accommodation for 361 persons throughout 2022 (incl. persons displaced from Ukraine).
 Those beneficiaries benefitting from accommodation by the Jesuit Refugee Service are also assisted by a social worker (there is one person in the Order providing such help), involving volunteer mentors and two parochial communities.
 According to the Jesuit Service there is a high demand for these places among people with international protection.
+The Jesuit Refugee Service furthermore reported that they were struggling with serious capacity issues to manage the new demand from persons of concern (primarily the substantial number of persons displaced from Ukraine) and that they had to increase the number of their staff as well as secure new locations where they could provide their services.623